Skip to main content

 • Hover over the editor and click +

-• Select Clause and click Create a Clause (an editor opens)
+• Select Create a new clause (an editor opens)

-• Name the clause, add a description if needed
+• Name it, add a description if needed

 • Click Create Clause